 If you are not using an automatic backup program on your computer, you must start using one.
 Now.
 (Well, finish the article—then get to it!)

-You have a couple of different options for software, but the most important thing to be sure of is that the software runs automatic backups, even while you’re working.
-I use Mozy, but I’ve also heard good things about Carbonite, NovaBackup and Rebit.
+You have options for software, but the most important thing to be sure of is that the software runs automatic backups even while you’re working.
+I’ve heard good things about Carbonite, Zmanda, and NovaStor.
 They all cost a bit, but it’s certainly better than the price you’d pay when you don’t have copy to deliver to your client.

 So, go now.
 Set up automatic backup and protect yourself from the inevitable!